jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### Summary and Results
 * California had the most declared disasters overall, with 67 nationally declared natural disasters.
 * There has been an overall increase in events over time as seen in the time series maps.
 This indicates an increasing level of severity of natural events.
 * Where are the most declared disaster prone areas of the United States?
+XXX
 * How can we predict disasters in various areas based on past events?
+XXXX

-### Recommendation
+### Recommendations
 Our recommendation to improve this analysis would be to add a secondary dataset for a comparative analysis, such as monetary impact, population impact or climate change.
 Seasonal ARIMA and other models for time series and forecasting should be explored, as well as problems delcared in relation to other provided variables in the dataset.